arx0x0/todolist-v1/README.md

 # todolist-v1

-Simple easy to use To Do List project, with javascript, express, and node
+Simple easy to use To Do List project, with JavaScript, Express, and node.JS

 ## Getting Started